dwwest/riscalab_gitclinic/README.md

 THE MAIN REASONS TO USE GITHUB ARE:

-1) VERSION CONTROL -- This means every time you "push" (or copied savepoint) your code to GitHub, you will have a record of your code from the date and time of that push.
+1) VERSION CONTROL -- This means every time you "push" (or copy a savepoint) your code to GitHub, you will have a record of your code from the date and time of that push.
 If you break something, you'll be able to go back and figure out where it is